Ebola disease

 Are people receiving medical care in Germany?

-Because of the short flight time compared to the US, the US authorities requested assistance from the Federal Government in treating a US citizen who contracted Ebola in the Democratic Republic of the Congo.
+Because of the short flight time compared to the US, the US authorities requested May 2026 assistance from the Federal Government in treating a US citizen who contracted Ebola in the Democratic Republic of the Congo.
 The patient was taken to the Isolation Ward for Patients with High Consequence Infectious Diseases at Berlin’s Charité university hospital.

-The US authorities also issued a request for assistance for the family members (wife and 4 children), who had also been in the Democratic Republic of the Congo and qualify as close contacts.
+The US authorities also issued a request for assistance for the family members (wife and 4 children), who had also been in the Democratic Republic of the Congo and qualified as close contacts.
 The persons have been brought to the specialised isolation ward of Berlin’s Charité university hospital.

-How was the patient/will the patient be transported?
+How was the patient transported?

 The US government organised and ensured transportation from Uganda to Germany using a special aircraft for the transport of highly infectious patients.